-Zerodha (India’s top Discount Broker) spread its network not only for Indian but also for Non-residence Indians.
-So, there is a scope for NRI to invest in the Indian stock exchange with Zerodha.
-The main objective of the blog is to simplifying the NRI Account in Zerodha.
-The entire procedure, rules and regulations are given here.
+Zerodha (India’s top Discount Broker) spread its network not only to Indians but also to Non-residence Indians.
+So, there is a scope for NRI to invest in the Indian share exchange with Zerodha.
+The main objective of the blog is to simplify the NRI Account in Zerodha.
+Let us provide the entire procedure, rules, and regulations here.

 NRI Account Opening Process in Zerodha

-As the account opening process is for Non-residence Indian, for some obvious reason, the rules and regulations are different.
-In order to open an NRI account with Zerodha, certain steps should be followed:
+As the account opening process is for Non-residence Indians, for some obvious reason, the rules and regulations are different.
+In order to open an NRI account with Zerodha, one must follow certain steps:

 Step #1 Open NRE or NRO Savings Bank Account in India

 It is the first stage of making an entry in the Indian stock market, by opening a Non-resident external account (NRE) or Non-resident ordinary account (NRO).
-Through NRE bank account, both the principal and the interest can be repatriated.
-Conversion of dollar and rupee is possible between foreign and NRE account.
+Through an NRE bank a/c, both the principal and the interest can be repatriated.
+Conversion of dollar and rupee is possible between foreign and NRE accounts.

 Step #2 Get RBI (Reserve Bank of India) Approval